jvcar/CarstensenGroup/AutomaticParameterTune/README.md

 # Automatic hyperparameter tuning of topology optimization (TO) algorithms

-This is the Demo of the approach presented in the study "Automatic hyperparameter tuning of topology optimization algorithms using surrogate optimization".
+This is the public code that was featured in the paper "Human Infored Topology Optimization: Automatic hyperparameter tuning of topology optimization algorithms using surrogate optimization."
+(Ha, D. and Carstensen, J.V., Struct Multidisc Optim 67, 157 (2024). https://doi.org/10.1007/s00158-024-03850-7).

 Here, the hyperparameters of the 88-line MATLAB code (Andreassen et al., 2011), solving the MBB compliance minimization problem, is automatically tuned.
 In this Demo, the SIMP penalty $p$ is optimized to acquire a topology solution that (1) minimizes compliance; (2) has crisp feature boundaries; (3) adhere to the prescribed volume fraction constraint.